kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        Let&#8217;s share an experience.
+        Let’s share an experience.
       </td>

       <td>
-        I&#8217;m going to do whatever, and you&#8217;re going to listen.
+        I’m going to do whatever, and you’re going to listen.
 Hooray.
 There will be guests.
 Lots of guests.
 And the show will be awesome.
       </td>
     </tr>